AbhishekRS4/ML_water_potability/README.md

 ## Kubernetes deployment instructions on a local machine
-* To deploy the container on a kubernetes cluster, refer [kubernetes_deployment/README.md](kubernetes_deployment/README.md)
+* To deploy the container on a kubernetes cluster, refer [deploy/README.md](deploy/README.md) for detailed instructions
+* Alternatively, run [deploy/start_deployment.sh](deploy/start_deployment.sh) for starting the deployment

 ## HuggingFace deployment